microsoft/elastic-db-tools-for-java/README.md

 Data: All Shard keys are assumed to be of type Integer

 ### Work in progress
-* Transient Fault Handling and Retry Logic
+* Exception Handling in Multi Shard Query Module
-* Unit Test cases
+* Unit Test cases in Multi Shard Query Module